 Epileptic seizures are caused by a disturbance in the electrical activity of the brain.
 There are many different types of epileptic seizure.
 Any of us could potentially have a single epileptic seizure at some point in our lives.
 This is not the same as having epilepsy, which is a tendency to have seizures that start in the brain.
-Here we cover the different types of epileptic seizure and what they can look like.
+Here we cover the different types of epileptic seizures and what they can look like.

 Whether you, or someone you know, has had a single seizure or has been diagnosed with epilepsy, it may help to identify the type of seizures that are relevant to you, and how they affect you.